-Q: Is Zicam a drug?
-Zicam was not approved by the FDA as a drug and it was not marketed as a drug.
+A: Zicam was not approved by the FDA as a drug and it was not marketed as a drug.
 Zicam's manufacturer, Matrixx Initiatives, Inc., marketed Zicam as a homeopathic remedy.

 A: There have been some studies done that showed that zinc products such as Zicam have reduced the length of a person's cold by one day, when it did show benefit.
 However, there is no conclusive evidence that Zicam, or similar products, actually works.

 A: The product may damage or destroy a person's sense of smell, according to the FDA.
 It is a condition called anosmia.
 Since 1999, the FDA has received complaints from 130 people who reported losing their sense of smell after using Zicam.
 However, hundreds of people have filed lawsuits against Matrixx Initiatives claiming Zicam damaged their sense of smell.
 According to a report in the New York Times, the company settled 340 lawsuits for $12 million.
 The company also received more than 800 reports of customers losing their sense of smell, but did not provide the FDA with those reports.
 Note that the FDA did not issue a formal recall about Zicam, but a warning.
 Matrixx Initiatives, Inc. voluntarily recalled the products from stores.

 A: The FDA issued warnings about Zicam Cold Remedy Nasal Gel, Zicam Cold Remedy Swabs and Zicam Cold Remedy Swabs, Kids Size.

 A: According to a report in the New York Times, there have been 130 reports of anosmia from using Zicam since 1999.
 There have also been 340 lawsuits.
 Another 800 people complained to the company that Zicam destroyed their sense of smell.

 A: If you have used the product and haven't noticed any changes in your sense of smell, then you should not worry.
 You may want to follow the FDA's recommendation to throw out any remaining or unopened product you have, or contact Zicam at 1-877-942-2626 or visit www.zicam.com to request a refund.
 If you have any further concerns, call your doctor.

 Q: I think I am having trouble with my sense of smell since using Zicam.
 What should I do?

 A: The product was voluntarily withdrawn by Matrixx Initiatives, Inc. If the company wishes to continue marketing Zicam, it will have to submit safety and effectiveness data to the FDA and, ultimately, seek FDA approval for the product.

-A: There are many ways to prevent the common cold – the most effective of which may be to wash your hands before touching your mouth, nose or eyes!
+A: There are many ways to prevent the common cold -- the most effective of which may be to wash your hands before touching your mouth, nose or eyes!
 Visit our Cold Prevention Center to learn how to stop the common cold before it starts.
 Visit our Cold Remedies Center to learn about how to shake common cold symptoms and get better as quickly as possible (here's a hint: chicken soup works, but echinacea does not!).